Kristian3333/Kristian3333.github.io/_pages/teaching.md

 •(January 2023) Eindhoven: Participation in ‘Hybrid Workshop on the Philosophy of Large Language Models’.

-•(2023) University of Bologna: Invited speaker at Master class of Federico Faroldi: ‘A philosophical approach to Explainable AI’.

 •SPSP 2022 (Gent): Evaluating Accident Causation Models in Engineering Science.

 •Mathematics as Science, 2022(Gent): Task-based ‘distinctively’ mathematical explanations do not